A realistic guide to starting a business with a baby (part 1)

 So, if I could give you any advice to help you balance raising a family and running a business, it would be to…

-Find the things that only you can do that really bring in the money (this can typically be narrowed down to less than 20% of your business tasks)… and do those things really, really well.
+Find the activities in your business that only you can do that really bring in the money (this can typically be narrowed down to less than 20% of your business tasks)… and do those things really, really well.

 Find the things you don’t need to do that can be outsourced (and done even better by someone else), and move those off your plate.